Calisthenics/Yoga

 Headstand pose (sirsasana, right thumb on top on even days, left on odd days).
 If done correctly, aligns neck that was previously stretched and straightened by shoulderstand.
 Shoulderstand followed by headstand haa similar effect on vagus nerve as "basic exercise" of Stanley Rosenberg.
 Spread legs while inverted to safely stretch inner thigh muscles.
 Conclude headstand by tucking knees to chest then lift legs back up, to stretch and strengthen back, repeat 5 times.
 Lower legs to ground after final tuck.
 Follow with several seconds kneeling with forehead resting on ground, to relax neck muscles.

 Bound angle pose (baddha konasana), also called butterfly or cobbler pose.
-Sit on ground, bring soles of feet together, pull on big toes with hands, lean forwards with torso, lower knees to ground.

 Seated forward bend pose (paschimottanasana).

 Massage lower legs, which have tendency to develop tightness, especially while hiking.
 Stretch toes, especially small toe, which tends to fold under when wearing shoes.
 Pull foot towards head so that toe touches ear and hold, to stretch outer hip.
 Simultaneously smell bottom of foot to check for fungus infections (which can usually be treated by over-the-counter remedies, such as foot powder with 2% miconazole nitrate).
 Repeat for other foot.
+Replace with supine pigeon pose (supta kapotasana) if not yet able to bring toe to ear.

 While sitting in lotus pose (padmasana, right leg on top on even days, left on odd days):